oleganza/bitcoin-papers/JointEscrow.md

 ### Unlock+Payment Transaction

-Bob has received the good or service from Alice.
-They both sign and unlock funds adjusted to account for payment amount (Alice earns $100).
+Bob has received a good or service from Alice.
+They both sign and unlock funds adjusted for the payment amount (Alice earns $100).

 Inputs                              |      | Output           |      |
 ------------------------------------|------| -----------------|------|